GaziYucel/optimetaCitations/README.md

   to the PSR-4 specification.
 - All classes have namespaces and are structured according to PSR-4 standard.
-- If you add or remove classes in the `classes` folder, run the following command to update autoload files: `composer dump-autoload -o --no-dev`.
+- If you add or remove classes in the `classes` folder, run the following command to update autoload files: `composer dump-autoload -o`.
-- Running `composer install -o --no-dev` or `composer update -o --no-dev` will also generate the autoload files.
+- Running `composer install -o` or `composer update -o` will also generate the autoload files.
 - The `-o` option generates the optimised files ready for production.

 ## Debugging